 Breast Cancer Support Group

-The WHS Women’s Center hosts a Breast Cancer Support Group the second Tuesday of every other month.
+The UPMC Washington Women’s Center hosts a Breast Cancer Support Group the second Tuesday of every other month.
 The meetings are for current and previous breast cancer patients.
 There are various topics for discussion and speakers throughout the year.

 To find a provider who can help you navigate all aspects of women’s health, use our physician finder or call (724) 250-4310.